Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: Proofs of the applications

 To apply \cref{thm:extensions} it remains to check the preimages of elements.
 These are of the form $\mathfrak{T} \rtimes \ZZ$, which are in $\FJCX$ by \Cref{prop:OutAutpolycyclic} since they are again virtually polycyclic. \qedhere

 \end{proof}

 \begin{thmx} If $G$ is a one-ended group hyperbolic relative to finitely many conjugacy classes of virtually polycyclic groups, then $\Aut(G)$ and $\Out(G)$ are in $\FJCX$. \end{thmx}

 \begin{proof} Since $\calp$ contains only finitely many conjugacy classes of virtually polycyclic groups, by \cite[Corollary~1.14]{DrutuSapir2005}, we may modify $\calp$ such that that for every $[P]\in\calp$, the group $P$ is NRH.
 Observe that since $G$ is hyperbolic relative to finitely many conjugacy classes of virtually polycyclic subgroups its centre is finite.
 Hence, $\Inn(G)$ is quasi-isometric to $G$ and again hyperbolic relative to finitely many conjugacy classes of NRH virtually polycyclic subgroups by \cite{BehrstockDrutuMosher2009}.
+By Proposition~\ref{prop:out_in_fjc}, the group $\Out(G)$ is in $\FJCX$.
 The result now follows from applying \Cref{Corx:Extensions} to the short exact sequence \end{proof}

-\Cref{thmx:Aut_FJC} allows to prove that the outer automorphism groups of some small complexity relatively hyperbolic groups also belong to $\FJCX$.
+\Cref{thmx:Aut_FJC} allows us to prove that the outer automorphism groups of some small complexity relatively hyperbolic groups also belong to $\FJCX$.

 \begin{corollary} Let $G=A \ast_C B$, where $A$ and $B$ are one-ended hyperbolic groups relative to finitely many conjugacy classes of virtually polycyclic groups and $C$ is a finite group.
 The groups $\Out(G)$ and $\Aut(G)$ are in $\FJCX$. \end{corollary}